 Credit Risk Management Process

-The process of credit risk management are explained below:
+The process of credit risk management is explained below:

 Step 1: KYC

 - KYC means Know Your Customer.
 This is the foremost procedure of getting every crux information about the customer.
-Such information can be gathered by asking the customer to fill a form or provide with documentation or obtaining information from external sources.
+Such 6information can be gathered by asking the customer to fill out a form or provide documentation or obtain information from external sources.

 - This is the master information document for the entity.
 Further information about the customer can be obtained from government websites or credit rating agencies or through the website of the corporate client.